She fell into QAnon and went viral for destroying a Target mask display. Now she’s rebuilding her life.

 Her husband, her husband’s business partners and even her hairstylist’s husband were getting threats.
 She was too ashamed to be seen in public.

-“Her blessing is her curse,” Prince, noting Lively’s social media following, said.
+“Her blessing is her curse,” said Prince, noting Lively’s social media following.
 “If she weren’t such a great PR person, no one would have known about her breakdown.”

 Ashley Anderson said she wishes the public knew more about her friend.
 When the investment banker first moved to Phoenix and didn’t know anyone, her son with special needs got very sick.
 Anderson had only known Lively for a couple weeks but asked for her help.
 Lively made several phone calls to doctors to get Anderson’s son seen quickly.
 During his three-week hospital stay, she frequently visited him and brought him gifts, Anderson said.
 “I barely knew this person, and that is how she treated my family, which I will never forget.”